stephen-maina/clojure/README.md

 clojure
 =======
 Get back to this.
-Java is coming to start being a functional language...learning a finctional language will help.
+Java is coming to start being a functional language...learning a functional language will help.